 - Right before you sit down to eat, feed your dog, preferably in a room separate from where you dine.

 Before the holidays is an excellent time to teach your dog commands like “go to your place.”
 This command is especially great for when you are cooking, opening the door for guests, and yes, enjoying a peaceful meal.

 How to Stop Habitual Begging

 Is your dog a seasoned pro at getting what he wants from your table during meals?
-It will take repeated training to instill better table manners.
+It will take repeated training to stop begging and instill better table manners, including:

 - During smaller meals like breakfast and lunch, practice ignoring your dog.

 - Do not acknowledge your dog at the table in any way, positively or negatively.